 April 8, 2019

-As the President of Alliance for a Green Revolution in Africa, Dr. Agnes Kalibata has spent years looking for the right solutions to help her solve the problems of hunger and huge disparity in food security that she sees increasingly permeating her beloved African continent.
-Then she was introduced through the Rockefeller foundation to Victoria Coleman, who runs Atlas AI, a company using machine learning and artificial intelligence to find solutions to public problems.
+As the President of Alliance for a Green Revolution in Africa, Dr. Agnes Kalibata has spent years looking for the right solutions to help her solve the problems of hunger and the huge disparity in food security that she sees increasingly permeating her beloved African continent.
+Then she was introduced through the Rockefeller Foundation to Victoria Coleman, who runs Atlas AI, a company using machine learning and artificial intelligence to find solutions to public problems.
 Talk about a perfect business blind date ending up in a business marriage proposal—it was love at first sight for the two companies after their initial meeting and within months a partnership was formed between them.

 The timing of the partnership between AGRA and Atlas AI couldn’t be more auspicious to help AGRA address Africa’s existential threats of food insecurity and climate change-related issues affecting farmers.